cgicoffee/tcl-builds-with-libxft/README.md

 ## System-Wise Installation

-If you know what you're doing and want to install Tcl/Tk 9 system-wise, for all users, do the following.
+If you have root permissions and know what you're doing, you can install Tcl/Tk 9 system-wise, for all users.
+This is a vastly superior option, since it solves the missing ssl certs problem, as well as makes Tcl/Tk 9 available to all users by default, including all the numerous packages this distribution comes with.
+Th following guide has been successfully used to install this bundle in several Linux distros: Linux Mint 22.2, Ubuntu 22.04 on PC, and Arch Linux-based OrangePi OS (arm64) on an OrangePi SBC.

 1. Download a distribution ZIP for your architecture from [Releases](https://github.com/serpinio/tcl-builds-with-libxft/releases) and put it into `~/Downloads`
 2. Run the following commands to unzip the package to `/opt/` and configure it: